Affiliate links on Android Authority may earn us a commission. Learn more.

 Digital payment support

-I realize digital payment support isn’t as much of an issue when a device uses connected GPS.
-When using the Inspire 3, for example, I typically have my phone with me on runs and rides to track my route.
-But considering built-in GPS is also on my wishlist (spoilers), it’d be quite the oversight not to hope for this as well.
+I realize digital payment support isn’t as much of a necessity on a device with only connected GPS.
+When using the Inspire 3, I typically have my phone with me on runs and rides to track my route anyway.
+But considering built-in GPS is also on my wishlist (spoiler), it’d be quite the oversight not to hope for NFC support as well.

 Additional smart features

-I’d also happily take any of the Google app integration recently added to Fitbit’s Charge 6, but that might be asking too much.
+I’d also happily take any of the Google app integration found on Fitbit’s Charge 6, but that might be asking too much.
 Google’s influence is bound to continue trickling down the Fitbit stable, so I’ll cross my fingers just in case.

 Alternative tracking pill colors